HowestDAE/DAE14-Jeroen-Denayer/README.md

 ### The minimum I will most certainly develop:
-I listed a lot of things which might seem to much to handle.
-But I don't have to do the 3D1 course so this frees time for programming 2.

 #### Level:
 * 10 screens (entire chase/fight sequence is 21 screens)
 * Per screen all obstacles/things Madeline can collide with, die from or interact with